-Last Monday, Fireside Adventures / SOS Children’s Village joined us for our What a Marine Life Program.
+Last Monday, Fireside Adventures / SOS Children’s Village joined us for our Marine Investigations program.

 We were also joined by Indigenous interpreter Levi Wilson, who gave us insight into the ancient habitation of Montague Harbour or Sum’nuw, the harbour’s Hul’qumi’num name.
 Sum’nuw’ meaning “a hidden place” in Hul’qumi’num, is shared by many nations – like much of the Southern Gulf Islands.
 Current anthropological research suggests the harbour has been inhabited for over 3,000 years, however there is evidence of people living in Sum’nuw’ for even longer.